jagatjeevan/react-setup/README.md

 ## A quick setup for your project in React Redux.

-It uses the following for your project.
+It provides the following for your project.

 &#10147; Yarn to get the best our of the npm modules.